Fast Facts About APSU

-The Governors and Lady Govs compete in the highly-competitive Ohio Valley Conference in NCAA Division I. A traditional power house in men's and women's basketball, baseball, volleyball and men's golf, the University competes in 16 sports.
+The Governors and Lady Govs compete in the highly competitive Ohio Valley Conference in NCAA Division I. A traditional powerhouse in men’s and women’s basketball, baseball, volleyball and men’s golf, the University competes in 16 sports.

-No. 1 ROTC Program
+Top ROTC Program

 APSU's Army Reserve Officer Training Corps was named a MacArthur Award recipient in 2015, placing it among the top eight programs in the country.
 ROTC Web site